opensearch-project/documentation-website/_opensearch/rest-api/explain.md

 OpenSearch uses a probabilistic ranking framework called [Okapi BM25](https://en.wikipedia.org/wiki/Okapi_BM25) to calculate relevance scores.
 Okapi BM25 is based on the original [TF/IDF](http://lucene.apache.org/core/4_0_0/core/org/apache/lucene/search/package-summary.html#scoring) framework used by Apache Lucene.

 The explain API is an expensive operation in terms of both resources and time.
-We recommend you don't use it for production workloads.
+On production clusters, we recommend using it sparingly for the purpose of troubleshooting.
 {: .warning }